-Oranges for breakfast, just oranges, an apple, banana and pear for lunch and raw salad and soup for dinner part of an all inclusive week at Cloona.
+Oranges for breakfast, just oranges, an apple, banana and pear for lunch salad and soup for dinner part of an all inclusive week at Cloona.

 Cloona Health Centre in County Mayo, owned by Sonia Kelly, is just a short distance from Westport in the foothills of Croagh Patrick.

 Sonia Kelly is a firm believer in a natural wholefood diet.
 Not only is this a sure recipe for good health, but it also leads to cheaper weekly grocery bills.
 What isn’t bought from the local Westport greengrocer is grown organically in her family garden.

 An all inclusive week at Cloona costs £82.50.
 Guests are housed in an old converted textile mill a stone’s throw from the Kelly family home.
 Eric Cross, author of ‘The Tailor and Ansty’ found peace and companionship at Cloona during the latter part of his life.
 Guests come to the family house to have their early evening meal.